typelevel/cats-effect/docs/std/dispatcher.md

 }
 ```

-An instance of `Dispatcher` is very cheap - it is encouraged to instantiate it
+Creating an instance of `Dispatcher` is very cheap - you are encouraged to instantiate it
 where necessary rather than wiring a single instance throughout an application.

-## Cats-Effect 2
+## Cats Effect 2

-Users of cats effect 2 may be familiar with the `Effect` and `ConcurrentEffect`
+Users of Cats Effect 2 may be familiar with the `Effect` and `ConcurrentEffect`
 typeclasses.
-These have been removed as they contrained implementations of the
+These have been removed as they constrained implementations of the
 typeclasses too much by forcing them to be embeddable in `IO` via `def
 toIO[A](fa: F[A]): IO[A]`.
 However, these typeclasses also had a valid use-case
 for unsafe running of effects to interface with impure APIs (`Future`, `NIO`,